NeoCodesOracle/tournament/README.md

 ------------

 #### Requirements
-1. Git
+1. Git (if you don't already have Git, [download from here](http://git-scm.com/downloads))
-2. Virtual Box
+2. Virtual Box (if you don't already have Virtual Box, [download from here](https://www.virtualbox.org/wiki/Downloads))
-3. Vagrant
+3. Vagrant (if you don't already have Vagrant, [download from here](https://www.vagrantup.com/downloads))

 #### Setup